rodrigozerbini/travel-journal/README.md

+# Travel Journal

-# Travel journal implemented with React components and created with Vite
+Travel journal implemented with React components and created with Vite.

+## Getting Started

-To launch the application, go to the project directory, open a terminal and run: npm install npm run dev
+To launch the application, go to the project directory, open a terminal, and run:

+`npm install`

+`npm run dev`